-Do you expect any significant changes to merger control rules?
+6 Do you expect any significant changes to merger control rules?
 How could that change your client advocacy before the authorities?
 What changes would you like to see implemented in your jurisdiction?

-On 8 April 2021, the president of the Authority announced that the Authority had initiated the Digital Markets Legislation Study to quickly identify competition problems stemming from digital transformation and to take the necessary steps to resolve these problems in a timely manner.
-The Authority started working on sector inquiries that focus on online marketplaces in June 2020 and on online advertising in March 2021.
-Therewith, the Authority aimed to determine behavioural and structural issues surrounding these sectors and to offer solutions accordingly.
+The president of the Authority announced on 8 April 2021 that the Authority had initiated the Digital Markets Legislation Study to quickly identify the competition problems stemming from the digital transformation and to take the necessary steps to resolve these problems in a timely manner.
+The Authority started working on its sector inquiries that focus on online marketplaces in June 2020 and that focus on online advertising in March 2021.
+Therewith, the Authority aimed to determine behavioural and structural issues 99 surrounding these sectors and to offer solutions accordingly.
 Each of these sector inquiries served as preparatory components facilitating the Authority's legislative actions.
-Within the scope of the legislation preparations, the Authority sent information requests to undertakings that were active in the digital markets.
+Within the scope of the legislation preparations, the Authority sent information requests to undertakings active in the digital markets.
 As stated by the chair of the Authority, Birol Küle, the Authority is currently working on digital market regulations.
-Therefore, industry research conducted by foreign competition authorities as well as the Authority and the experience and know-how gained from investigations concerning digital markets are likely to form the basis of digital market regulations in Turkey.
+Therefore, industry research conducted by foreign competition authorities as well as the Authority, and the experience and know-how gained from investigations concerning digital markets are likely to form the basis of digital market regulations in Türkiye.
+On 7 May 2021, the Competition Authority published its preliminary report on the e-marketplace sector inquiry and published its Final Report on the Sector Inquiry Regarding E-marketplace Platforms on 14 April 2022.
+In the Final Report, the Authority clarified the relevant competitive concerns in relation to e-marketplace platforms and proposed relevant policy recommendations.
+Moreover, on 7 April 2023, the Authority published its Preliminary Report on Online Advertising Sector Inquiry which was initiated in January 2021.
+Also, on 18 April